Camelopardalis

 Origin

 Camelopardis was invented in 1612 by Petrus Plancius, it represents a giraffe.
-The Greek name comes from the words for camel and leopard, because it was thought to look similar to a camel and its coloring looks similar to that of a leopard.
+The constellation name is a Greek loanword in Latin.
+The term comes from the words for camel and leopard, because it was an animal for hot climate (like camels) with a fur pattern like a leopard

 Bright Stars